FC Astra Giurgiu: Emblem

 The teams last crest was adopted in July 2009, following the team's promotion from Liga II.
 The design was based on a classical template, and was characterized by the same black and white stripes which could be found on the team's shirts.
 The numerous stars which adorn the crest have their origin in the club's name, with Astra (like Steaua) being a Romanian word which translates as "The Star".

 Kit

-Currently, Astra Giurgiu's primary colors were white and black, although the kit design also included red on many occasions, especially on away outfits.
+Astra Giurgiu's primary colors were white and black, although the kit design also included red on many occasions, especially on away outfits.

 Grounds

 Astra played its home matches in Giurgiu at the Marin Anastasovici Stadium, which had a current capacity of approximately 8,500 spectators.
 With the club having moved here since September 2012, the former Astra Stadium in Ploiești now acts as a training ground.

 Support

 Rivalries

 After Astra's first promotion to the Divizia A in the summer of 1998, its fans engaged in a grudge with their cross-town rivals Petrolul Ploiești.
 Often, the matches between Astra and Petrolul ended with clashes between the supporters.
 Most Astra fans considered Petrolul as their main rivals, however Lupii galbeni regard Rapid București as their principal arch-enemies.
 The rivalry was kept despite Astra's move to Giurgiu, and the match was sometimes referred to as Fostul derbi al Ploieștiului (Former Ploiești derby).